pierregerenton/multiisoformVSsingleisoform/README.md

 ## Run the code

-### Computation of the number of GO term with different annotation between files
+### Computation of the number of GO terms with different annotation between files

 To get an UpSetPlot of the number of genes which differ in term of GO annotation between input, you can run this command :